Championship rivals of Sheffield United and Huddersfield appoint former Leeds United coach on two-and-a-half-year deal

 Carlos Corberan has been confirmed as West Brom’s new head coach following the sacking of Steve Bruce earlier this month.

 The former Hull City and Sheffield Wednesday boss was dismissed by the Baggies with the club in the Championship’s bottom three.
-After more than two weeks of searching for their next head coach, Corberan has joined on a two-and-a-half-year contract.
+After more than two weeks of searching for a successor, Corberan has joined on a two-and-a-half-year contract.

-He took his first training session on Wednesday as West Brom prepare to face Paul Heckingbottom’s Sheffield United this weekend.
+He took his first training session yesterday as West Brom prepare to face Paul Heckingbottom’s Sheffield United this weekend.
 Corberan most recently coached at Greek side Olympiacos but lasted just 11 games at the club before being relieved of his duties.

-Prior to his move to the south-east corner of Europe, he was in charge at Huddersfield Town and led the Terriers to the Championship play-off final last term.
+Prior to his move to the continent, he was in charge at Huddersfield Town and led the Terriers to the Championship play-off final last term.
 He worked as an assistant coach at Leeds United under Marcelo Bielsa and was in charge of the club’s Under-23s side.

 Most Popular